adobe/aem-cloud-service-source-migration/packages/repository-modernizer/README.md

     -   `appTitle` : The application title.
     -   `version` : The version used for content packages.
     -   `appId` : The application Id.
+    -   `coreBundles` : Array of relative path(s) (w.r.t. the project folder) to the existing code bundles (these bundles will be embedded in the `all` package).
     -   `osgiFoldersToRename` : OSGi config folders that need to be renamed.
 The existing/source OSGi config folder PATH (JCR path starting from '/apps') is expected as key, and the replacement OSGi folder NAME is expected as value.

         (NOTE 1 : All OSGi config folders under the same path and with same replacement name will be MERGED.)